women spending time alone enjoying a shower and self care time.

 5. Eat Healthy Foods

-Eating healthy is important for several reasons, including maintaining a healthy weight and reducing the risk of developing chronic diseases like heart disease, diabetes, and obesity.
+Eating healthy foods is important for several reasons, including maintaining a healthy weight and reducing the risk of developing chronic diseases like heart disease, diabetes, and obesity.

 Many people, in order to live healthy lives, avoid the many unhealthy foods in today’s society.
 These unhealthy foods include soda, ice cream, and sugary cereal.
 Eating these types of food will not only make you gain weight but will also cause high cholesterol levels and other medical problems.

-Other healthier alternatives should be considered such as whole grains, fruits and vegetables.
+Other healthier alternatives should be considered such as whole grains, fruits, and vegetables.
 Cooking meals at home is a healthier alternative to eating out too often, and using fresh ingredients will make your foods taste better and be healthier.

 a charcuterie board of healthy foods